FL STUDIO BASIC: How To Make A Simple Drum Pattern (Part 2)

 The next thing to do is to find the downloaded audio samples.
 I have my own located in my download folder:

-Drag and drop your folder into fl studio audio section :
+Drag and drop your folder into the fl studio audio section :

 Fl will automatically add your folder to the section